tezizzm/DotNetCoreWorkshop/Exercises/Exercise #1 Database Connectors/instructions.md

     }
     ```

 11. Navigate back to the Program.cs.
 We will utilize the EnsureMigration class to apply our database migrations once the application has started up.
-To do this we have the modify our main method where we set up our Web Host.
+To do this we have to modify our main method where we set up our Web Host.
 When complete the Main Method should look like the following snippet:

     ```c#
     IWebHost webHost = CreateWebHostBuilder(args).Build();